Tycholiz/Digital-Garden/docs/data/notes/0e1ca097-be9f-4e4c-a7ed-d6dfb05cd4e8.md

 `postgres.functions` to see what information is available to them.

 This wiki has been written with myself in mind.
-While learning each of these domains, I have been sensitive to the aha moments and have noted down my insights as they arose.
+While learning each of these domains, I have been sensitive to the "aha" moments and have noted down my insights as they arose.
 I have refrained from capturing information that I considered obvious or otherwise non-beneficial to my own understanding.